martinohanlon/exploring-space-with-minecraft/worksheets/playbackdata.md

 Run Minecraft by clicking `Menu > Games > Minecraft Pi`.

-Enter a world by either double clicking a world you have already created or selecting `Create World' (TODO check this)
+Enter a world by either double clicking a world you have already created or selecting `Create World'.

 Leave Minecraft running and press Escape to go to the Menu and release your mouse pointer.